cnbbooks/lfe-sicp/ch1/exercises-1.md

       y))
 ```

-Then she evaluates the expression
+Then he evaluates the expression

 ```lisp
 (test 0 (p))
 ```

-What behavior will Alice observe with an interpreter that uses applicative-order evaluation?
-What behavior will she observe with an interpreter that uses normal-order evaluation?
+What behavior will Ben observe with an interpreter that uses applicative-order
+evaluation?
+What behavior will he observe with an interpreter that uses
+normal-order evaluation?
 Explain your answer.
-(Assume that the evaluation rule for the special form if is the same whether the interpreter is using normal or applicative order: The predicate expression is evaluated first, and the result determines whether to evaluate the consequent or the alternative expression.)
+(Assume that the evaluation rule
+for the special form if is the same whether the interpreter is using normal or
+applicative order: The predicate expression is evaluated first, and the result
+determines whether to evaluate the consequent or the alternative expression.)